JacoboLansac/audits/solo/next-gen.md

 #### Description

-When items are minted using `MinterContract::mint()`, the value sent by message sender to pay for the mint is stored in `collectionTotalAmount`, which is later shared among the team and the collection aritsts.
+When items are minted using `MinterContract::mint()`, the value sent by the message sender to pay for the mint is stored in `collectionTotalAmount`, which is later shared among the team and the collection artists.

 ```javascript
     function mint(